Metallic Inkjet Photo Paper - Polar Gloss Metallic 255

 Frequently Asked Questions

 Does Polar Gloss Metallic 255 work with pigment ink printers?

 Yes.
 We've tested the paper with all pigment based inkjet printers dating back to the Epson 2200.
 Newer machine are virtually flawless on this surface.
 Older pigments such as the original Epson UltraChrome™ also show remarkably little pigment articfacts such as bronzing and gloss differential.

 If you've never seen a photo lab metallic print you will likely enjoy the look.
 Think of a high gloss surface with a pleasing slightly warm tone.
 Overall, images have a glow almost like light is coming from the paper.
 Now imagine that the solid colors and white space in your image take on an extra effect that mixes metallic hints and pearlescent colorful reflections.

 Is this like photo lab paper?

-Yes, Polar Pearl Metallic is a photobase media with a microporous coating.
+Yes, Polar Gloss Metallic 255 is a photobase media with a microporous coating.
 It feels like a contemporary photo lab print.

 Are their any markings on the back of the paper?